ARTICLE I: PRINCIPAL OFFICE AND REGISTERED AGENT

 Section 1.
 General Authority.
 There shall be a Board of Directors which shall be the chief policy-making body for the Association and which shall have the overall responsibility for ensuring that the Association’s business, property, and affairs are managed in a manner consistent with the Association’s purposes, these bylaws, and any applicable law.

 Section 2.
 Membership: The Board shall be composed of at least six directors.
-The Board will appoint biennially from among its members a Chair, Vice Chair and Secretary/Treasurer, as set forth in Article VIII.
+The Board will elect biennially from among its members a Chair, Vice Chair and Secretary/Treasurer, as set forth in Article VIII.
 The directors shall be voting members of the Board of Directors.
-The President of the Association shall be an ex officio member of the Board without vote.
+The President & Chief Executive Officer of the Association shall be an ex officio member of the Board without vote.

 Section 3.
 Number and Eligibility.
 The number of directors shall not be less than 6 nor more than 10.
 All members of the Board (other than ex officio members) shall be Individual or Institutional members.

 Section 4.
 Election of Directors.
-The Board of Directors, with the exception of the President, shall be elected from among the Individual and Institutional members by the voting members of the Association.
-Such elections shall be by mail ballot or by electronic vote to all members eligible to vote of record as of 120 days prior to the Annual meeting.
+The Board of Directors, with the exception of the President & Chief Executive Officer, shall be elected from among the Individual and Institutional members by the voting members of the Association.
+Such elections shall be by mail ballot or by electronic vote to all members in good standing as of the date the ballots are distributed.
 Ballots shall be distributed no later 40 days prior to the Annual meeting and shall be received no later than ten (10) days prior to the Annual meeting.
-At least twenty-five percent (25%) of the members eligible to take part in the election must return a vote for it to be valid.
+A non-vote would be considered an affirmative vote.

 Section 6.
 Resignation and Removal.
 Any director may resign at any time by giving written notice to the Chair.
 Such resignation shall take effect at the time specified therein, or if no time is specified, at the time of acceptance thereof as determined by the Chair.